INTRODUCTION

 Projects implementing ODEx shall define the OPI catalog and the Provider types they require.
 ODEx provides a reference OPI catalog and a set of enums for Provider types, both of which may be used as-is or extended with additional OPIs and Provider types to meet project-specific needs.

-Operational Interfaces are defined in the document ODEx-4.
+Operational Interfaces are defined in other document: ODEx-4.
 Operational Interfaces

 GUID (Global Unique Identifier)